obaratch/websocket.proxy/README.md

 ===============

 *WARNING: This is a personal & experimental project.
-You may do whatever you want with this but do it at your own risk.*
+You may do whatever you want with this but do so at your own risk.*

 WebSocket.Proxy is meant to bridge a legacy http/app server, e.g. Tomcat6,
 and WebSocket-enabled browser, e.g. Chrome, Firefox, etc.